Is the Tooth Fairy real? What little child hasn't wondered! Other questions the kids might ask.

 What does this have to do with the question, "Is the Tooth Fairy real"?
 Let's look at the origin of the Tooth Fairy legend.
 Long ago, many societies viewed teething as a rite of passage.
 When you think of it, teething transforms the nursing infant to a chewing baby.
 The loss of baby teeth and acquisition of permanent teeth transforms the chewing baby/toddler to a young child.
 Superstitions abounded surrounding these milestones.
 Back when witches were thought to cast spells and curses upon an unsuspecting soul, using snips of hair or fingernail clippings, folks decided that the proper disposal of teeth should be a mighty high priority!

-According to Tooth Fairy Legend, as we know it, the real Tooth Fairy is a magical creature who exchanges lost baby teeth for money or a small gift...however, this varies somewhat from country to country.
+The Tooth Fairy Legend, as we know it, is a magical creature who exchanges lost baby teeth for money or a small gift...however, this varies somewhat from country to country.

 For instance, Italy's Tooth Fairy (Fatina) legend tells us that she often comes in the form of a small mouse.
 Lowland Scotland's white fairy rat purchases teeth with coins.
 In medieval Scandinavia, a gift of money was given to a baby who cuts its first tooth.
 In Turkey, children make a wish while throwing their lost baby teeth onto the roof of their house.
 In some Asian countries, tooth disposal depends upon whether the tooth was lost from the upper or lower jaw; it is thrown onto the roof if it came from the lower jaw, placed beneath the floor if it came from the upper jaw.
 While doing this, they shout a request for the tooth of a mouse to replace the lost tooth; mice teeth continue to grow throughout their entire lives!